Add To Favorites

 Fragile forests are disappearing!
 Learn why, discover the damaging effects, and inspire people to act now to save our Earth from this tragic loss.

 Our world’s forests are vanishing!
 Cities, parking lots, highways, and farmers’ fields are replacing green trees that once covered half the Earth’s land.
-Study maps to see where deforestation is happening.
+Students study maps to see where deforestation is happening.
 This barren land leads to erosion.
 Animals are losing their homes and habitats.
 How can we save our environment?
-Who can you ask to help erase this problem?

 How can habitats be saved?
-On white paper, use Crayola Erasable Colored Pencils to draw a dramatic before and after deforestation scene.
-If you change your mind, just erase.
+On construction paper, students use Crayola Erasable Colored Pencils to draw a dramatic before and after deforestation scene.
 If only we could replace forests so easily!
 Show or describe actions we all can take to reduce deforestation.

-Share your message!
-Where can your class hang these posters to help others understand the urgency of solving this global problem?
+Share the message!
+Where can the class hang these posters to help others understand the urgency of solving this global problem?

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step